04 May 2020

 Industrial IoT is undergoing constant transformation and electronics professionals have a key role to play.
 The French electronics sector is ready to take on the challenges of the future!

-This article is taken from a column signed by Stéphane Klajzyngier, Executive Managing Director of LACROIX Electronics.
+This article is taken from a column signed by Stéphane Klajzyngier, Executive Managing Director of the Electronics activity of LACROIX.

 In the 90’s, he joined the electronics world, then the mobile industry at Alcatel during its deployment in Asia and at Radio Frequency Systems as president.
-In 2015, he became Executive Managing Director of LACROIX Electronics.
+In 2015, he became Executive Managing Director of the Electronics activity of LACROIX.